Abib-ops/Abib/README.txt

 Abib3.8.4b
 Change of sound for 'Not found'
 Bug removed around AE and Æ in searches.

-Program altered to allow a single command line argument, which will be interpreted as the default font size for the Bible.
+Program altered to allow the first or only command line argument, which will be interpreted as the default font size for the Bible.

 This is how to use it (The default font size is 14):

     1) Right-click on the Abib desktop shortcut icon and click on Properties.

-    2) In the Target text box, leave what is there unchanged, except after it put a space then the default font size that want.
+    2) In the Target text box, leave what is there unchanged, except after it put a space then the default font size that you want.
+       Like this:

-       Like this "C:\Program Files\Abib410\Abib410.exe" 11 width height
+        "C:\Program Files\Abib\Abib.exe" 11 width height

        Here width and height can be adjusted from default values.

     3) Click on Apply, then Continue for Administrative permission and then OK.

     4) If you have another shortcut in the taskbar, you will need to unpin it and drag another one there, or Abib will not start up with the new default font size.